nshkrdotcom/jido/guides/getting-started-agents.md

 )

 # Everything happened in one step
-agent.state.age            #=> 30
-agent.state.formatted_name #=> "John Doe"
+assert agent.state.formatted_name == "John Doe"
-agent.state.username      #=> "john.doe"
+assert agent.state.username == "john.doe"
+assert agent.state.age == 30
 ```

-This pattern is useful when you want to:
-- Update state and run actions atomically
-- Keep your code more concise
-- Ensure operations happen in sequence

 ## Best Practices

 As you build with Agents, keep these principles in mind:

-1. **Clear State Boundaries**: Your schema should clearly show what data the Agent manages.
-Don't store everything just because you can.

-2. **Action Registration**: Register only the Actions this Agent actually needs.
-This makes the Agent's capabilities clear and prevents misuse.
+1. Use strict validation when data consistency is critical and permissive validation during development or for temporary data.

+2. Keep your schema focused on the data your Agent truly needs to manage.
+Just because you can store additional fields doesn't mean you should.

-3. **State Updates**: Use `set/2` for direct state updates and let Actions handle complex transformations.
+3. Let your Actions handle complex transformations and use `set/2` primarily for direct state updates.

-4. **Planning vs Running**: Take advantage of the separation between planning and execution.
-It lets you validate operations before running them.
+4. Take advantage of the separation between planning and execution to validate operations before running them.

-5. **Result Handling**: Consider whether to apply results to state based on your use case.
-Sometimes you want to inspect results before committing them.
+5. Consider whether to apply results to state based on your use case - sometimes you want to inspect results before committing them.

 ## Next Steps